wagtail/wagtail/docs/howto/settings.rst

     }
   }

-The search settings customize the search results templates as well as choosing a custom backend for search.
+The search settings customise the search results templates as well as choosing a custom backend for search.
 For a full explanation, see :ref:`search`.

 Embeds